douglas-george/timberhearth/storybook/story.md

 A vine lashed out—fast, sharp, like a whip—and caught Gabriel’s boot.
 He fell.

-“Gabriel!”
+”Gabriel!”
 Jessica spun, heart pounding.

 The vine curled tighter.